For many men, benign prostatic hyperplasia (BPH) is a normal part of growing older.

-Men with BPH need to follow the treatment plan their doctor prescribes, and they also need to watch what medicines they take, what beverages they drink, and which foods they eat.
+Men with BPH need to follow the treatment plan their doctor prescribes.
+They also need to watch what medications they take, what beverages they drink, and what foods they eat.
 Certain drugs, foods, and drinks can worsen BPH symptoms.

 Here’s a guide to the medications, foods, and drinks to watch out for if you have BPH.